HugoDaniel/hugodaniel.com/content/posts/2024-07-21-color-picker.md

 #### Tones are set along a horizontal line

-In the original triangle representation if we pick the intermediate 50% gray (1) and draw an horizontal line to the strongest color (2).

-IMAGEM triangulo, linha com (1) e (1)
+An horizontal line:

 ![Color picker I did](/images/mycolorpicker1a.png)

+In the original triangle representation if we pick the intermediate 50% gray (1) and like before draw a line to the strongest color (2).

 We get an horizontal line, fewer repeated colors and a more equalitarian distribution of clearer tints (above the line) vs darker shades (below the line).